-For more than two decades, Julie Matonich has been fighting to make a positive difference in the lives of people from all communities and backgrounds who have suffered physical and emotional injuries.
-Her combination of compassion, diligence, and expertise has earned her a reputation as a top medical malpractice lawyer.
+For more than two decades, Julie Matonich has been fighting to make a positive difference in the lives of her clients.
+Through that experience, she has come to understand the special care required for cases involving children who have been harmed or have died due to malpractice.
+She is a dedicated advocate for infants, children, teens from all communities and backgrounds who have suffered physical and emotional injuries.
+Julie’s combination of compassion, diligence, and expertise has earned her a reputation as a top medical malpractice lawyer.

 A graduate of Northwestern University and George Washington University National Law Center, Julie has spent her entire professional career advocating for individuals’ rights and safety.
 She has been lead counsel in numerous jury trials in state and federal court cases, and has secured multimillion dollar settlements for many of her clients.
 In 2010, Julie was part of the trial team that achieved a record-breaking $23.2 million medical malpractice verdict on behalf of a young family in a catastrophic birth injury case.